 The idea of forming a virtual team in another nation may appear difficult, but in today’s hyper-connected world, it doesn’t have to be.
 While some people have had a terrible first-hand experience (typically with outsourcing rather than offshoring), others have heard exaggerated second and third-hand awful stories about poor communication, privacy violations, and failed businesses.

-This has resulted in a lot of negative headlines and myths about offshore, which is causing some organisations to miss out on huge performance and growth potential.
+This has resulted in a lot of negative headlines and myths about offshore, which is causing some organizations to miss out on huge performance and growth potential.
 Let us address a few prevalent offshore development myths being the experts in forming effective offshore teams.